How to Make Cartoon Animation Like Ted-Ed

 There is a pro version – VSDC Video Editor Pro which costs $19.99 and includes some more advanced video editing tools.

 You may also be interested in 15 Sources Where You Can Find Remote Teaching Jobs

-The animation and storyboarding carry the message, now you want to make it even more memorable by adding the effects and backgrounds including music and sounds that will get it sticking in the memory banks of your students long after the left the lesson.
+The animation and storyboarding carry the message, now you want to make it even more memorable by adding the effects and backgrounds including music and sounds that will get it stuck in the memory banks of your students long after they left the lesson.